 To facilitate outreach to visually impaired persons, MTPO meeting agendas are provided to the Center for Independent Living and the Division of Blind Services.
-When there are requests to provide visually-impaired persons with agendas and/or meeting materials, MTPO staff coordinates with the appropriate agencies, such as the Braille and Talking Library, to provide readings, Braille, audio tapes, and/or large-print copies of MTPO agendas and/or meeting materials.
+When there are requests to provide visually-impaired persons with agendas and/or meeting materials, MTPO staff coordinates with the appropriate agencies, such as the Braille and Talking Library, to provide readings, Braille, audio recordings (such as NaturalReader), and/or large-print copies of MTPO agendas and/or meeting materials.